IT-Academy-BCN/ita-profiles/README.md

 2. Provide the required information:

  - Recruiter ID: Provide the unique recruiter identifier.
  - Job Title: E.g., Senior Backend Developer.
  - Job Description: E.g., Looking for an experienced Backend Developer.
  - Location: E.g., Barcelona.
-- Salary: E.g., 25000 - 35000.
+ - Salary (Optional): E.g., 25000 - 35000.
  - Skills (Optional): E.g., PHP, Laravel, MySQL, MongoDB.

 3. Review and confirm:
 The system will display a preview of the job offer details and ask for confirmation to proceed.
 If the data is valid, the job offer will be created.
 Otherwise, you can retry with corrected information.